-Dercum’s disease, sometimes called adiposis dolorosa, is a rare disorder that causes painful growths of fatty tissue called lipomas.
-It usually affects the torso, upper arms, or upper legs.
+Dercum’s disease is a rare disorder that causes painful growths of fatty tissue called lipomas.
+It’s also referred to as adiposis dolorosa.
+This disorder usually affects the torso, upper arms, or upper legs.

-Lipomas associated with Dercum’s disease are often painful when pressed, possibly because they’re pressing on a nerve.
+Lipomas associated with Dercum’s disease are often painful when pressed, possibly because those lipomas are putting pressure on a nerve.
 For some people, the pain is constant.

 Other symptoms of Dercum’s disease may include:

 - swelling that comes and goes in different parts of the body, often the hands

 - stiffness after laying down, especially in the morning

 Doctors aren’t sure what causes Dercum’s disease.
 In most cases, there doesn’t seem to be an underlying cause.

 Some researchers think it may by an autoimmune disorder, which is a condition that causes your immune system to mistakenly attack healthy tissue.
 Others believe it’s a metabolic problem related to not being able to properly break down fat.